 Each write-up should be no longer than 2,000 words (regardless of type font, spacing, etc.).
-Be sure to include your course section number, learning team number and names of all team members on a separate cover page.
+Be sure to include your section and team number, and names of all team members on a separate cover page.
 Use your word processor to count the words and report the final count on the cover page.
-Leave the rest of the cover page blank, beginning your write-up on the second page.
+Leave the rest of the cover page blank, begin your write-up on the second page.
 Up to four additional pages of exhibits beyond the 2,000-word limit are permitted.
-The style and structure of the text and exhibits is up to you.
+Style and structure of the text and exhibits is up to you.